EggBaconAndSpam/eggbaconandspam.github.io/_posts/2019-07-02-Implementing Type-On-Hover.md

 ```
 typeAt' :: Position -> Context (Expr Src X) -> Expr Src X -> Either (TypeError Src X) (Expr Src X)
 ````
 This function expects a _position_ (a line-column-tuple), a _typechecking context_ representing the binders we passed so far and the current _expression_ (a subexpression of a well-typed `Expr Src X`).
-The expression is assumed to be free of "multi-lets", i.e. subexpressions corresponding to `let ... let ... let ... in ...`; these are split into nested lets binding a single variable each in a preprocessing step in `typeAt`.
+The expression is assumed to be free of "multi-lets", i.e. subexpressions of the form `let ... let ... in ...` (these are split into nested lets binding a single variable each in a preprocessing step in `typeAt`).
 The result of `typeAt'` is either a type error (this should never happen since the input should be well-typed), or the type of the smallest subexpression containing the given position.

 Let us look at each of the clauses that make up the definition of `typeAt'` in turn.